About Me

 PHY1026 - Mathematics for Physicists: Group seminars

-PHY1027 - First Year Labs: Exoplanet Transit lab demonstrator
+PHY1027 - Practical Physics I: Exoplanet Transit lab demonstrator

 Obs Programs